ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 This rule accepts a configuration object with two options:

 - `constAllowed`: Configure what assignments are allowed for `const`.
-By default arrow functions, literals, and member expression assignments are allowed.
+By default functions, literals, and member expression assignments are allowed.
 - `kind`: Configure which kinds of variables are forbidden.
 By default all of `const`, `let`, and `var` are forbidden.